 - Mobile-first sections

-- Pricing plans or comparisons
+- Pricing plans or feature comparisons

 This is the simplest, most stable, and compatible technique.
-I've used it many times because it works without JavaScript and without weird hacks.
+I have used it many times because it works without JavaScript and without weird hacks.
+Even though it seems obvious, forgetting one of the key properties is one of the most common mistakes.

-- Define the height of the parent container.
+- Define the height (

-- Indicate that we don't want vertical scrolling.
+height) of the parent container. - Indicate that we do not want vertical scrolling.

 - Enable horizontal scrolling.